What are therapy pets?

 Who should participate in pet therapy?

 Provided their immune systems are functioning well, cancer patients undergoing chemotherapy may appreciate the company of a pet during treatment sessions.
-Pets may facilitate psychological therapy for people with post-traumatic stress disorder or other emotional issues.
+Pets may facilitate psychological therapy for people with post-traumatic stress disorder (PTSD) or other emotional issues.
 People with cardiac problems and hypertension may reap the rewards of lowered blood pressure associated with pet contact.

 Who should not participate in pet therapy?